-- (i) For the avoidance of doubt, the SRA will not waive rules that implement any of the requirements of Directive (EU) 2016/97 on insurance distribution or Directive 2008/48/EC on credit agreements for consumers.
-See also the SRA's Waivers policy. - 11.2 The SRA shall have power to revoke any waiver.
+- (i) For the avoidance of doubt, the SRA will not waive rules that implement any of the requirements of Directive 2002/92/EC on Insurance Mediation Directive (EU) 2016/97 on insurance distribution the or Directive 2008/48/EC on credit agreements for consumers.
+See also the SRA's Waivers policy.ies. - 11.2 The SRA shall have power to revoke any waiver.